Skip to main content

 • There may be situations where the timeline data for a company is available, but a summary has not been generated for that particular company.

-• The Elaborate feature helps us deep dive and provide more details around key points along with links to up to 4 original timeline posts from where this information is coming.
-However, it's essential to note that there might be cases where these posts are not entirely accurate or may point to unrelated posts.
+• The Elaborate feature helps us deep dive and provide more details around key points along with links to up to 4 original Timeline posts from where this information is coming.
+However, it's essential to note that there might be the cases where these posts are not entirely accurate or may point to unrelated posts

 Is it possible to limit the users who would see the feature?